demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

 // ...
 ```

-The next step is using the fake implementaion to complete the functionality
+The next step is using the fake implementation to complete the functionality

 ```fsharp
 // ...